RFK Jr. says autism 'destroys' families. Here's what those families want you to know

 Lamb said it’s unlikely Charlie will ever play baseball or go on a date — as Kennedy said last month when describing autism — but she also doesn’t only view her child’s limitations.

-“I see where he was going with his comments,” Lamb said.
+“I see where he was going with his comments,” said Lamb, who is also the director of social media at the national organization Autism Speaks.
 “But I also think that’s not how you measure the value of our children’s lives.
 The language we use matters.”

 Copeland, the Ohio father, also believes his 21-year-old son fit Kennedy’s description of autism.
 His son is non-verbal, lives at home and requires around-the-clock care because he doesn’t sense danger.